Tips for making the easiest possible transfers across the city centre when travelling between Euston and the other major stations in central London.

 Instead you have to briefly step outside the station and then pass through the doors which lead on to the main concourse.

-A sign will tell you to turn left to access the main concourse, but you can also go right; and doing so is the quickest route to the ticket hall, where you can purchase or collect pre-booked tickets.
+A sign will tell you to turn left to access the main concourse, but you can also go right; And doing so is the quickest route to the ticket hall, where you can purchase or collect pre-booked tickets.

-If you won’t be collecting or buying tickets, and if you don’t want to break into a run, it will take at least five mins to make the transfer between stepping off of the Underground and boarding your long-distance train; so allow a minimum of 10 mins for a stress-free transfer.
+If you won’t be collecting or buying tickets, and if you don’t want to break into a run, it will take at least five mins to make the transfer between stepping off of the Underground and boarding your long-distance train; So allow a minimum of 10 mins for a stress-free transfer.

-Euston Square station isn’t at Euston station, take a second look at the Underground Map and you’ll notice that the line between Euston Square and Euston is dotted; and as the key on the map shows, the dotted line means that you can walk between the two stations in under 10 minutes.
+Euston Square station isn’t at Euston station, take a second look at the Underground Map and you’ll notice that the line between Euston Square and Euston is dotted; And as the key on the map shows, the dotted line means that you can walk between the two stations in under 10 minutes.

 Ideally board an eastbound train to Euston Square towards the rear of the train and a westbound train towards the front, you’ll then be by the exit when you step off the train.